 Sauna & Restaurant in an FSC-certified building

-Löyly is created for foreign visitors to experience a real Finnish sauna less than two kilometers from the city center of Helsinki.
+Löyly is created for foreign visitors to experience a real Finnish sauna, less than two kilometers from the city center of Helsinki.
 Therefore, at Löyly are 3 different saunas.
 All of them are wooden heated but in different ways.
-A continuously heated one, a once-heated sauna (that stays warm all day after been heated in the morning) and a smoke sauna.
-Following the information from Löyly, this traditional smoke sauna is a true rarity in an urban sauna culture, even for Helsinki.
-In between the different sauna times, Löyly offers its visitors a spa area with cold water basins a fireplace room to relax with a drink in.
+A continuously heated one, a once-heated sauna (that stays warm all day after being heated in the morning), and a smoke sauna.
+Following the information from Löyly, this traditional smoke sauna is a true rarity in an urban sauna culture, even in Helsinki.
+In between the different sauna times, Löyly offers its visitors a spa area with cold water basins, a fireplace room to relax with a drink in.
 If you are brave enough, like we were, jump into the cold water of the sea.
 After our time in the sauna part of Löyly, we had a delicious lunch in the “soft minimalism” restaurant, that serves organic food and sustainably caught fish.
-Good to know, that you are not able to make a reservation.
+Good to know, that you cannot make a reservation.
 Our favorite spot of Löyly is the rooftop terrace on top of the wooden design architecture.
-If you wanna do it like the Finnish do: order an original Finnish long drink (Gin and Grapefruit) and you will understand why the Finnish people love their sauna tradition.
+If you want to do it like the Finnish do: order an original Finnish long drink (Gin and Grapefruit) and you will understand why the Finnish people love their sauna tradition.

 More Blog Article for your Gay Travels to Helsinki:

 - Activity Tip: Have fun at Helsinki’s Theme Park Linnanmäki >

 - All you need to know about a Gay Couple City Weekend Helsinki >